 2011 EMPEA/Coller Capital Emerging Markets Private Equity Survey

 Emerging markets will capture an even greater share of investor allocations to private equity, as LPs aggressively seek exposure to high growth markets, according to the 2011 EMPEA/Coller Capital Emerging Markets Private Equity Survey:

 Key findings include:

-- Over three-quarters (77%) of LPs expect annual net returns greater than 16% from their EM PE portfolio (compared with 29% of LPs who expect similar returns from their global PE portfolio).
+- More than half of LPs (54%) expect annual net returns from EM PE of 16% or more (compared with one-third of LPs who expect similar returns from their global PE portfolio).

 Rashad Kaldany | Executive Vice-President and Growth Markets, CDPQ

 David Rubenstein | Co-Founder and Managing Director, The Carlyle Group